shopware/admin-api-reference/docs/guides/Quick Start/03-orders.md

 Refund payment method can be called only for transactions that are claimed to be successful.
 The payment can either be completely or partially refunded.

-Generally, refunds are linked to a specific transaction ID or order ID.
+Generally, refunds are linked to a specific order transaction capture ID.
 A refund can have multiple positions, with different order line items and amounts.
 To allow easy refund handling, have your payment handler implement the `RefundPaymentHandlerInterface`.
-This validates the legitimacy of the refund and call the PSP to refund the given transaction.
+Your RefundHandler implementation will be called with the `refundId` where you can call your PSP or similar.

 Use the Refund API `/api/_action/order_transaction_capture_refund/{refundId}` endpoint to refund payments.
 You usually need the `refundId` and `context`.
 The refundId is the id of the `OrderTransactionCaptureRefund` entity, which the payment plugin has created before.